One PR pro gives advice on where to start with thought leadership.

 - Are able to write or speak authentically or have access to someone who can guide them through the process.

 If you check three or more of those boxes, you might want to consider building a thought leadership platform.

 Two of the most common excuses for businesses are not having the time or the money to invest in thought leadership.
 Consider these tips and tricks to establish yourself as a thought leader, whatever your challenge.

 No time?
 Hire a consultant

 PR can be expensive, but it doesn't have to be.
 If you can partner up with one quality PR pro, you can set some boundaries around what you can and can't afford and what your goals are.
-You can even arrange something project based to get you started.
+You can even arrange something on a project basis to get you started.